HarryPehkonen/CodeBundler/README.md

 # Bundle with a custom separator
 codebundler bundle --separator="CUSTOM_SEPARATOR" bundle.txt

-# Unbundle from bundle.txt into the 'output' directory (verifies checksums if available)
+# Unbundle from bundle.txt into the 'output' directory
 codebundler unbundle bundle.txt output

 # Unbundle into the current working directory